 Secondary endpoints are treatment response by conventional diagnostic procedures, functional imaging, and morphological and biological signals of tumour response.

 AroCell TK 210 ELISA is used to measure the concentration of the proliferation and cell disruption biological marker TK1, as one biological modality to monitor response before and during the preoperative treatment, as well as to determine overall survival rate.
 The collection of samples is completed and analysis and preparation of manuscripts for review and publication is ongoing.

 The Sarcoma TK1 study; at Helsinki hospital in Finland

 This prospective study includes 60 patients suffering from various forms of soft and hard tissue sarcoma.
 TK1 concentrations in serum samples from patients collected before, during and after treatment will be measured using AroCell TK 210 ELISA.

 The objective of the investigation is to evaluate if Thymidine Kinase has the potential to function as a prognostic biomarker and for the detection of disease recurrence.
 Serum samples are collected at diagnosis, after primary therapy, in patients with successful anti-cancer therapy, and at one-year follow-up.
-Samples is also collected in cases of sarcoma recurrence or detection of metastasis.
-The level of Thymidine Kinase will be analyzed versus disease progression, tumor size and histologic sarcoma grade.
+Samples are also collected in cases of sarcoma recurrence or detection of metastasis.
+The level of Thymidine Kinase will be analyzed versus disease progression, tumour size and histologic sarcoma grade.

 The collection of samples will finish in the end of 2018 or early 2019.
 Analysis of data is planned for in 2019.